-Now, that we know what the common types of business debts are, let’s look at some reason why you may want to leverage debt in your business.
+Now, that we know what the common types of business debts are, let’s look at some reasons why you may want to leverage debt in your business.

 Now, perhaps you are covered up in business debt or maybe you are just getting your feet wet and wanting to decipher which debts you should utilize.
-Whichever path you are currently on you still need a plan to pay your debt down.
-Quite frankly, no one wants debt hanging over their head or holding them back from reaching their full potential.
+Whichever path you are currently on, you still need a plan to pay down your debt.
+Quite frankly, people don’t want debt hanging over their heads or holding them back from reaching their full potential.

 So, what are the best ways to knock out your business debt?

 If you don’t already have a business budget, shame on you.
 That could be part of the reason you are finding yourself in so much debt.
-Just like a personal budget, a business budget can help keep you on track and actually free up money to pay your debts off.
+Just like a personal budget, a business budget can help keep you on track and actually free up money to pay off your debts.